Please scroll down the page to cover the following information:

 - Ensuring risks to the organisation are managed

-As individuals on the Governing Body we agree to the following:
+As individuals on the Board, we agree to the following:

 Role & Responsibilities

-- We understand the purpose of the board and the role of the headteacher.
+- We understand the purpose of the board and the role of the executive leaders.

 - We accept that we have no legal authority to act individually, except when the board has given us delegated authority to do so, and therefore we will only speak on behalf of the governing board when we have been specifically authorised to do so.